 Cluster headache Migraine headache How often do you have headaches?
-Once every other day to 8 times per day during active periods lasting a week, several weeks, or months Varies What does the pain feel like?
+1-8 times per day, everyday, at the same time and these clusters can last a week, several weeks, or months Varies What does the pain feel like?
 Burning or searing Throbbing or pulsating Where is the pain?
 1 side of head around the eye Starts on 1 side of head, but can spread to any part of head or neck How quickly does the pain come on?
 Suddenly Slowly How bad is the pain?
 Severe to very severe Moderate to severe How long does the pain last if not treated?
 15 minutes to 3 hours 4 hours to 3 days What do you do during attacks?
 Pace around restlessly Rest and lie down